solar sales job

 Let's Talk Redline

 Let's first get into what most people looking for a solar sales job put at the top of the list, commission.
 The first question I always get is, "What's your redline?"
 We don't have a redline.
 How can that be?
 Well, what we do have is a baseline cost of the system.
 One difference is that the baseline cost is far lower than a redline.
 Another is that everyone that makes money on the deal gets paid out above the baseline.
-The installation company, the dealer, management, etc. all get less if you, the salesperson lower the PPW on a sale.
+The dealer, management, etc. all get less if you, the salesperson lower the PPW on a sale.
 How does that affect you?
 It means there's more money in the deal for you.
 Compare that to a redline where if you lower the PPW, the only one that takes less is you.
 Everyone else, the installer, the dealer, and the management stay whole.
 What it does is allow you to go and compete for business.

 Here's an example.
 Let's say you're on a $2.25 PPW redline.
 Your competing with another company or companies for a 10 kW deal in Florida.
-It could be in any of the 30 states in which we install, but let's use Florida.
+It could be in any of the 40 states in which we install, but let's use Florida.
 With your redline at $2.25, if you sell it at $2.25/watt you make nothing.
-But a Sales Rep from our company COULD sell it at a $2.25 PPW and still make $1,530.
-I'm not saying that you want to sell deals in Florida at a $2.25 PPW.
+But a Sales Rep from our company COULD sell it at a $2.25 PPW and still make $1,200.
+I'm not saying that you necessarily have to sell deals in Florida at a $2.25 PPW.
 But it's an example of how everyone in the commission stack takes less so you can still make a commission on a deal if you need to go low.

 Sales Commission Overrides